-Assistant Chief Probation Officer, Case Management
+Assistant Chief Probation Officer, Case Management, Devon and Cornwall

 Kerri has worked in the probation service for over 25 years after joining the service as a volunteer.
 She qualified as a probation officer in 1998 and has worked in offender management and courts in Devon and Cornwall before becoming a senior probation officer.

 As a Senior Probation Officer, she had responsibility for courts, offender management, Community Payback, safeguarding, public protection and domestic abuse.
 Kerri was seconded to the local criminal justice board to help set up the community advice and support desks in court.
 Since then, she has had a variety of assistant chief probation officer roles, including leading the development of the Integrated Offender Management Team (Turnaround) and Local Delivery Unit Head for Devon and Cornwall.
 In 2018, she became the senior manager with responsibility for Community Payback.
+Kerri is now responsible for the case management function in Devon and Cornwall.

-Assistant Chief Probation Officer, Head of Interventions, South West
+Assistant Chief Probation Officer, Interventions, South West

 Rosie has worked in the probation service for over 33 years.
 With a background of working in mental health and homelessness in London, she moved to Bristol after qualifying as a probation officer.